chooeyboo/password-crack/README.md

 ### MD5 Hash Cracking

+The MD5 hash cracking option allows users to input an MD5 hash, and the program attempts to find the original plaintext using brute-force.

+### SHA-256 Hash Cracking

-The MD5 hash cracking option allows users to input an MD5 hash, and the program attempts to find the original plaintext using both brute-force and dictionary methods.
+The MD5 hash cracking option allows users to input an MD5 hash, and the program attempts to find the original plaintext using brute-force.

 ## How to Run